ACARP: the Australian black coal industry’s research program

 Australian National Low Emissions Coal Research & Development

 ANLEC R&D conducts research that underpins the development and deployment of low emission coal technologies (LECT).
 In particular, it aims to provide independent and objective analysis, data and expertise to facilitate the design, permitting and operation of LECT plants using Australian coal under Australian conditions.

 ANLEC R&D is co-funded by both the Australian Government and the Australian coal industry, which are each contributing $75 million towards this partnership.

 Find out more at anlecrd.com.au/

 CO2CRC is Australia's leading carbon capture and storage research organisation.
-It has safely injected, monitored and contained 89,000 tonnes of carbon dioxide for more than a decade.
+It has safely injected, monitored and contained 95,000 tonnes of carbon dioxide over more than a decade.

 CO2CRC designs, project manages and funds CCS programs utilising the best international and local talent.
 Its partners include many of the world’s leading CCS research teams.

-CO2CRC demonstrates carbon capture and storage in-field at its $100m Otway Research Facility.
-The facility is one of the best geologically characterised CCS sites in the world.
+CO2CRC demonstrates carbon capture and storage in-field at its $100m Otway International Test Centre.
+The Centre is one of the best geologically characterised CCS sites in the world.

 Find out more at co2crc.com.au